ngrx-utils/ngrx-utils/README.md

 This way your template display as normal even when filterDate does is null. ^^

+* Actually this is an feature request in angular for quite long time as described in [here](https://github.com/angular/angular/issues/15280) but not yet been accepted.

 ### untilDestroy pipeable operator

-* You no longer have to manually call unsubscribe with observable on `ngOnDestroy`:
+* Ever feel odd when have to manually call unsubscribe with observable in `ngOnDestroy`, or have to create a Subject property in every component?

 ```typescript
 import { untilDestroy } from '@ngrx-utils/store';